parduino/Femora/docs/technical/drm.rst

 .. code-block:: python

-   from meshmaker.components.MeshMaker import MeshMaker
+   from femora.components.FEMORA import FEMORA

    # Create a MeshMaker instance
-   mk = MeshMaker()
+   mk = FEMORA()

    # Assume a model has been set up already...